U.S. Supreme Court Decision on Donor Privacy

-Five or so years ago, a number of affected nonprofits individually sued the state of California over its compelled disclosure of otherwise private donor information (that which appears on Schedule B of Form 990).
-A federal appellate court ruled against them.
-Three appealed to the U.S. Supreme Court.
+2016-2020: A number of affected nonprofits individually sued the state of California over its compelled disclosure of otherwise private donor information.
+The state was requiring nonprofits to share the information from Schedule B of their Federal Tax Return Form 990 with the state Attorney General.

-The second week of January, the U.S. Supreme Court granted certiorari to two of them (meaning it has agreed to hear the cases) addressing the issue of mandatory disclosure of donor information to state officials.
-Those cases have been consolidated for briefing and oral argument.
+January 2021: The Court granted certiorari (meaning it agreed to hear the cases) addressing the issue of mandatory disclosure of donor information to state officials.
+Those cases were consolidated for briefing and oral argument.

-The Nonprofit Alliance is filing an amicus brief to the Court supporting the need to maintain donors’ privacy, and opposing the mandatory disclosure of donor information to state officials.
-The goal of this amicus brief is to present the fundraising perspective of the nonprofit community to the U.S. Supreme Court.
+February 2021: The Nonprofit Alliance submitted an amicus brief to the Court supporting the need to maintain donors’ privacy, and opposing the mandatory disclosure of donor information to state officials.
+The goal of this amicus brief was to present the fundraising perspective of the nonprofit community to the U.S. Supreme Court.